FrickenDied/Exercise-02b-Bullets-And-Asteroids/README.md

 None

 ## Future Development
-Will ad death condition and destroyable asteroids with animations
+Will add death condition and destroyable asteroids with animations

 ## Created by
 Samuel Styer